evgenii-kuzmin/evgenii-kuzmin.github.io/resumes/2023-11_devops-engineer.md

 I participated in projects related to the handling of cloud infrastructure, development of microservices, ETL (web-scraping, serializing, storing).
 On my last project, I've been working as a Key Python Developer in a DevOps team.
 I've developed different infrastructure utilities, APIs and services, starting from programming on Python to creating infrastructure using Terraform and building CI/CD using Jenkins, Groovy and Bash.

-I have strong programming skills, I'm interested in clouds and automation, and I like DevOps methodology, so I'm looking for a position as a DevOps Engineer.
+My robust programming skills, coupled with a keen interest in cloud technology and automation, fuel my passion for the DevOps methodology, motivating me to seek a role as a DevOps Engineer.

 ## Skills